deviaze/seal/docs/usage.md

 Use a **Project** codebase when you want to use *seal* as the primary runtime for your project.

-This option will generates `.seal` directory, all typedefs locally for easy portability (and soon, compilation), a `src` dir, a `.luaurc`, a `.vscode/settings.json`, and will start a new `git` repository if one doesn't already exist.
+This option will generate a `.seal` directory containing seal's configuration and all typedefs locally for easy portability and standalone compilation, a `src` dir, a `.luaurc` Luau configuration file, a `.vscode/settings.json`, and will start a new `git` repository if one doesn't already exist.

 ### Scripts